Post 21 Day Program

 Technology for Today

-Employment Toolkit
+Employment Pathways

 Long-term and successful employment goes well beyond just having the job skills and must focus upon the behind-the-scenes soft skills.
 Themes such as emotional regulation, social communication on the job, and professionalism can be generalized to any employment experience.
-Employability skills including responsibility, time management, pacing, safety, perseverance, flexibility, manners, and interpersonal skills will be practiced and implemented in community-based settings and environments.
+Employability skills including responsibility, time management, pacing, safety, perseverance, flexibility, manners, and interpersonal skills, will be practiced and implemented in community-based settings and environments.

 Experience and Exposure